StackVista/stackstate-docs/use/concepts/layers_domains_environments.md

 ## Domains

 Domains are another way of grouping components logically.
-They are shown as columns ordered from left to right in StackState Views.
+They're shown as columns ordered from left to right in StackState Views.
 The order of Domains can be configured in the **Settings** page under the **Domains** section by providing numeric values in the `Order` column.
 Should two domains have the same numeric value, then the alphabetic order of the domain names determines which domain has the position more to the left.

 ![Domains Settings](../../.gitbook/assets/domains.png)